-Assistive Technology services may only be funded through the waiver when the services are not covered by the State Plan, EPSDT or a responsible third-party, such as Medicare or private insurance.
-Supports Coordinators must assure that coverage of services provided under the State Plan, EPSDT or a responsible third-party continues until the State Plan limitations have been reached or a determination of non-coverage has been established prior to this service's inclusion in the service plan.
+Assistive Technology services may only be funded through the waiver when the services are not covered by another responsible third-party, such as Medicare or private insurance.
+Service Coordinators must assure that coverage of services provided under a responsible third-party continues until the plan limitations have been reached or a determination of non-coverage has been established prior to this service's inclusion in the service plan.
 Documentation in accordance with Department requirements must be maintained in the participant's file by the Service Coordinator and updated with each reauthorization, as applicable.
 This waiver service is only provided to individuals age 21 and over.
 All medically necessary Assistive Technology services for children under age 21 are covered in the State plan pursuant to the EPSDT benefit.